-Front seats are adjustable to provide comfort and facilitate ease of entry and exit from the aircraft for pilot and passengers.
-They are easily removed by taking out the stops at the end of the mounting tracks and sliding the seats off their tracks.
+The front and rear reclining seats are adjustable fore and aft to provide comfort for pilot and passengers.
+Seat backs may be tipped forward to facilitate ease of entry and exit from the aircraft.
+They are easily removed by taking out the stops at the end of the mounting tracks and sliding the seats from their tracks.